Holly-Horwood/keto_kitchen/README.md

 ---

 ## **Motivation/Purpose**
 This is my third milestone project for the Full Stack Software Development course through Code Institute.
 I decided to create this website because I am a Type 1 Diabetic.
-Myself and others with the condition often struggle to find good recipes and meal ideas that will not affect our blood glucose levels dramatically.
-The only diet that has worked to help control this has been a low carb one so I wanted to make a site where other diabetics and followers of a low carb lifestyle can easily find delicious and healthy recipes.
+Myself and others with this condition often struggle to find good recipes and meal ideas that will not affect our blood glucose levels dramatically.
+The only diet that has worked to help control this has been a low carb one so I wanted to make a site where other diabetics and followers of a low carb or keto lifestyle can easily find delicious and healthy recipes.

 ---